imhotep-nb/coolprop/Readme.rst

 - ``cd $GOPATH/src/CoolProp``
 - ``vim CoolProp.go``

-Add the following line just before the import "C" statement (inside all the commented part).
+Add the following line before the import "C" statement and inside of all the commented part.

 - ``#cgo LDFLAGS: -L${SRCDIR} -l:CoolProp.so -ldl``